 The Young Lawyers Section each year honors a young lawyer who has rendered outstanding service to both the community and legal profession.
 The Outstanding Young Lawyer Award recognizes an attorney who has actively practiced less than 10 years, and has a distinguished record of commitment to the finest traditions of the Bar through public service and professional activities.

-The award will be presented virtually at the Young Lawyers Section Meeting during the New York State Bar Association’s virtual Annual Meeting in January 2021.
+The award will be presented at the Young Lawyers Section Meeting during the New York State Bar Association’s virtual Annual Meeting in January 2022.

 Eligibility and Award Criteria